-Benefits of CPR/ First Aid for Yoga Teacher
+Benefits of CPR/ First Aid for Yoga Teachers

 CPR (cardiopulmonary resuscitation) involves mainly chest compressions.
 CPR has been practiced for decades across the world the lives of many people.
 The process of performing quality CPR requires skills and hands-on experience.
 Alongside the chest compressions, cardiac arrest victims need rescue breathing and the administration of AED to revive the heart and regain normal breath.